Daily Conversation

 place: verb (in this conversation). to put out; to display

-take someone to: to escort
+take someone to: to escort a person to a place

-meat packages are displayed: This is sentence in the passive voice.
+meat packages are displayed: This sentence is in the passive voice.
 It means the area where the meat packages are put out for customers to take.

 contain: verb. to have; to include